+How great is it that I get to share my experience in the Dryly guest blog?
 It’s been a few weeks since I first spoke to Clarien.
 Our conversation felt very comfortable right away.
 We immediately scheduled an appointment.
 Our family has the honor of testing 2 Dryly bedwetting alarms.
-This is because both of them occasionally have accidents at night.
-Two Wizzu pandabars in one family.
+This is because both our kids occasionally have accidents at night.
+Two Wizzu pandabears in one family.
 After Clarien’s explanation about the app, the bedwetting alarm and the pants we were ready to start.
 Our two children were extremely eager to put on the pants and get their hands on the stuffed bears!

 We went through the process step by step and it actually speaks for itself.
-After the explanation we immediately installed and tested the Dryly app.
+After this explanation, we immediately installed and tested the Dryly app.

 The nice thing is that the pants are of great quality and very comfortable.
 Our children have been wearing expensive boxers for years because they can’t stand seams or labels, but these are very nice.
 You click the transmitter onto the shorts to ensure that you detect every accident.
 The transmitter also stays in place during the night.